What is ACT-SAT Test Optional?

 Test Optional in college admissions is not a new movement, but it has certainly increased in intensity as a result of the pandemic and even before.
-In 2020 widespread cancelations of ACT and SAT test dates throughout the country forced even colleges who highly value and desire ACT-SAT scores as part of their admission decision to abandon this requirement for the class of 2021 and most are extending this to the class of 2022 at the time I’m writing this blog.
+In 2020 widespread cancelations of ACT and SAT test dates throughout the country forced even colleges who highly value and desire ACT-SAT scores as part of their admission decision to abandon this requirement for the class of 2021 and many have extended test optional policies while others revert to requiring scores.

 Test OPTIONAL means just that - it is the student’s option to submit scores or not.
 Keep in mind that many parts of the college application process are “optional”: honors, extracurricular activities, pursuing rigorous coursework, interviews, and sometimes even recommendation letters and some essays.
 However, most students still submit these optional items, especially if they are applying to competitive colleges.